-About half an hour’s drive from Lubec, West Quoddy Head lighthouse is the easternmost point on the United States mainland, and thus one of the first places in the United States to see the sun rise.
+About five miles away from Lubec, West Quoddy Head lighthouse is the easternmost point on the United States mainland, and thus one of the first places in the United States to see the sun rise.
 Unlike the crowded sunrise point in Acadia, there were only a handful of people present to watch the sun rise at the lighthouse.
 It was undeniably peaceful, and man, what a spot!

 Check out of your hotel or rental before checkout time.
 Then, if you have time to spare—and your passport—you can use the rest of the day to drive into Canada and visit scenic Campobello Island, the world’s only international national park.
 You can also take a ferry to the island once you cross into Canada.

 No passport?
 Never fear!
 There are plenty of other things to do on this side of the border, such as seeking out minke whales on a whale watching tour, wandering through the small but charming town center, or a visit to the studios of some local artists.
 Or, you know, you could just romp around in the wild blueberry fields and stuff yourself silly.
 I wouldn’t judge you.

 Alas, all good things must come to an end, the weekend included.
 Whether you’re carrying on to another destination or heading home, hopefully by this point you’ve fallen in love with little Lubec, and are already planning your trip back next year.

 … or, like my parents, you’ve begun scouring Lubec real estate ads.

 Things to keep in mind when visiting Lubec, Maine